 This warning letter is being issued to you for your fake behavior at work.

-When your manager complained about your performance, we decided to have a feedback from your co-workers.
-Your colleagues reported that you always work hard and even spend extra hours at work.
-Due to these conflicting reviews, we investigated the matter further and got to know that you are just being fake when it comes to working.
-You are looking at your laptop screen but not working, you are spending extra hours but not for the office work.
+When your manager complained about your performance, we decided to have feedback from your co-workers.
+Your colleagues reported that you continually work hard and even spend extra hours.
+Due to these conflicting reviews, we investigated the matter further and discovered that you are just being fake when it comes to working.
+You are looking at your laptop screen but not working; you spend extra hours but not on office work.

-We cannot tolerate this behavior especially because it is affecting your performance as well as the company.
-If your behavior would persist, this warning would have to be translated into your termination.
+We cannot tolerate this behavior because it affects your performance and the company.
+If your behavior persists, this warning must be translated into your termination.

-For us, our employees are valuable assets and we expect you to bring a change in your behavior as well as improve your performance.
+Our employees are valuable assets to us, and we expect you to change your behavior and improve your performance.

 Regards,